autocrypt/autocrypt/doc/level0.rst

 coordinating with each other is out of scope for Autocrypt Level 0.
 It is still important to avoid "lock-in" of secret key material on a particular client.
-For this reason, Autocrypt includes a way to "export" keys for other clients to pick up, with relatively direct user interaction and delay.
+For this reason, Autocrypt includes a way to "export" keys (and possibly other state) for other clients to pick up, asynchronously and with explicitly required user interaction.

 The key transfer mechanism is an explicit operation that can be initiated by the user.
 When this happens, the client encrypts its secret key material symetrically with a key derived from a secret code, then places the result in the user's inbox by sending it as a mail addressed to themself.

 The payload itself MUST be an ASCII-armored block of OpenPGP symmetrically encrypted data, which contains the user's secret key as